-The credit card industry is extremely competitive with issuers trying to appeal to potential cardholders by offering a number of very attractive perks and introductory bonuses and interest rates.
+The credit card industry is extremely competitive with issuers trying to appeal to potential cardholders by offering attractive perks, introductory bonuses and interest rates.
 If you are looking for a new credit card, the nation’s largest bank, Chase, has a number of attractive options.
-Here are four of the top Chase cards of 2016.
+Here are two of the top Chase cards of 2020.